CYCLE UP! Sustainable Residency Programme

 • Accommodation

-• Financial contribution - including living costs and Intellectual Property Rights (IPRs)
+• Financial contribution of 1500,- EUR/30 days and 2250,- EUR/45 days (covering living costs and Intellectual Property Rights)

 • Studio space

-• Materials (up to given limit)
+• Materials (up to a given limit)

 Expected artistic outcomes

-• The design and delivery of artistic outcomes, interventions, programmes or events will be guided by local contexts (politics, history, environmental, economic and artistic), which will be discussed with artists in advance by on-the-ground project partners, local community partners and local decision makers.
+• The design and delivery of artistic outcomes, interventions, programmes or events must be guided by local contexts, which is described in more detail for each residency separately.

 Sustainability

-• Sustainable travel: The CYCLE UP! project encourages applicants to choose sustainable ways of travelling and will support in the logistical planning to achieve this: For journeys below 600 km (calculated one way), using any other transport mode other than by plane is required, except in exceptional circumstances such as:
+• Sustainable travel: The CYCLE UP! project encourages applicants to choose sustainable ways of travelling and will support them in the logistical planning to achieve this: For journeys below 600 km (calculated one way), using any other transport mode other than by plane is required, except in exceptional circumstances such as:

 • The artist has a disability that affects the ability to travel differently.